chef/chef-web-docs/chef_master/source/policyfile.rst

 =====================================================
 .. tag set_policy_group_and_name

-The following knife commands used to set the 'policy group' and 'policy name' on the Chef server.
+The following knife commands used to set the policy group and policy name on the Chef server.
 For example:

 .. code-block:: bash